So. You are keen to get out there and do some observing. The stars are out. But which is which?

 Lower down and to the left of Leo is Virgo with its bright star Spica.
 Jupiter is also there this year, above Spica and a lot brighter, so that’s the best guide to finding this constellation.Another way to find Spica is to go up to the Plough and follow the curve of its handle round.
 First you come to a very bright star, Arcturus, and then you come to Spica, which is a lot lower in the sky.
 On the map is marked a sort of Y shape, which is quite easy to pick out, which helps you to spot Virgo.

 If you want a map with all the constellation names on it, click here.

-Around 22 April you might notice a few meteors – shooting stars.
-The annual Lyrid shower is at its maximum, but don't expect to see them pouring out of the sky.
-There are only likely to be around 10 an hour even under ideal conditions, which in practice never actually apply, so consider yourself lucky if you see one or two.
-They will appear to come from the general direction of Vega, over to the top left of the map at the top.
+Around 22 April you should look out for few meteors – shooting stars.
+The annual Lyrid meteor shower is then at its maximum, and this year the event coincides with first-quarter Moon which sets about 3 am.
+This will brighten the sky somewhat, but the meteors come from the opposite side of the sky so if you have a good clear sky you should still see some meteors despite the Moon.
+There are only likely to be around 15 an hour even under ideal conditions, which in practice never actually applies, so don’t expect anything spectacular.
+They will appear to come from the general direction of Vega, over to the top left of the map at the top of the page.
 Others could appear, which are not part of this shower.
 For more details, see our Meteor Section page on the shower.

 It begins the month just after full Moon, which was on 31 March.
 Last quarter is on the 8th, then comes New Moon on the 16th.
 You might just see the crescent Moon in the western twilight on the 17th about half an hour after sunset, below and to the left of Venus — a great sight, and worth a photo.
 There’s first quarter on the 22nd, then there’s full Moon on the 30th.
 Did you know that the actual full Moon always rises exactly opposite the Sun in the sky, and at the same time?
 Well, you do now.